FrankSzendzielarz/configurator/README.md

 of EIPs, which are themselves chain spec arguments applied at certain block number

-Block number 0 EIPs are in this model synonymous with the basic initial parameters, like maxCodeSize, gasLimit and so on.
+EIP0 is in this model synonymous with the basic initial parameters, like maxCodeSize, gasLimit and so on.

 The idea is that you define a chainspec that references either the initial